HBO Kids: History

-On August 18, 2018, an animated series entitled Esme & Roy, also produced by Sesame Workshop, premiered.
+On August 18, 2018, the animated series Esme & Roy, also produced by Sesame Workshop, premiered.
 HBO removed all Sesame Workshop shows from its HBO Family channel by January 2021, reverting the block back to HBO's original children's series.
-However, most of the acquired shows from Sesame Workshop were still available on the HBO Max streaming service until January 2, 2021, with only Sesame Street, Esme & Roy, and any Sesame Workshop show made exclusive for the streaming service still being available.
-Currently, the block's schedule shows four of HBO's original programs, followed by a children's TV special, before airing one more program, then starting one of the channel's circulated movies or specials.
+However, most of the acquired shows from Sesame Workshop remained available on the HBO Max streaming service until January 2, 2021, with only Sesame Street, Esme & Roy, and any Sesame Workshop show made exclusive for the streaming service still being available.
+From that point, the block's schedule featured four of HBO's original children's programs, followed by a children's television special, before airing one more program, then starting one of the channel's circulated movies or specials.

+On February 29, 2024, the block ended; no explanation was given, although HBO and its parent company Warner Bros.
+Discovery chose to focus less on children's programming as they had low viewership on Max; Eventually, the block's parent channel HBO Family closed on August 15, 2025.